dhaneshbb/autocsv-profiler-suite/docs/Source-Suite-Guide.md

 ### Step 3: Provide CSV File Path

-When prompted, enter the complete path to your CSV file:
+When prompted, enter the full path to your CSV file:
 ```
 Enter the full path to the CSV file: C:\data\your_file.csv
 ```